levizzzx/keykong/README.md

 **KeyKong** is a strong password generator created as a project to practice JavaScript.
 It’s a simple tool that helps you generate secure, random passwords to keep your accounts safe.

 ## 🚀 Features
-- Generate strong, random passwords with customizable length and character sets.
+- Generate strong, random passwords with customizable length.

 - Clean, easy-to-use interface.